zaschiff/GolangTheCompleteBootcamp/README.md

 ###### parseDataAverages

 using the parseData code, add a line below the table that prints out the averages from the int columns.

+##### Exercise3Section8

+Small group of exercises that govern the usage of slicing

+###### argsSlicing

+get the starting and ending position from the user via command line and slcie the array appropriately

+###### namedColumnSlicing

+slice a named group of data using the column headers as the starting and ending position

+###### numberSlice

+using a prewritten slice, cut it accordingly to meet pre-chosen requirements.